 Individuals are encouraged to get any dose they are eligible for as soon as they are able, and to get the vaccine available at the clinic most convenient for them, regardless of which mRNA vaccine is offered at that clinic.

-Interchangeability of AstraZeneca Vaxzevria and mRNA vaccines
+Interchangeability of mRNA and other vaccines

 Vaccine Safety